 Example #1: We developed our Git server with the intention of serving a single repository from a Durable Object, but after accomplishing this, it was very easy to package the same HTTP endpoints and Wasm and expose it from a plain Worker instead of a Durable Object.
 This way, we gained the ability to run the same exact Git code in either a persistent context (clients connect to the same Durable Object) or an ephemeral context (clients connect to any Worker closest to them).
 There are use cases where executing Git functionality in an ephemeral context is useful, and where sending the request to a Durable Object would be the wrong choice.
 For example, when validating a branch or tag name in the Web UI, there's no need to reimplement these Git-specific rules in JavaScript if we can expose the exact upstream libgit2 behavior in the ephemeral Worker closest to the Web UI user.

-Example #2: If you visit https://gitlip.com/@nataliemarleny/test-repo/ref/HEAD/main.js, you’ll see an option to execute this file by pressing ’play’ on the right.
-Alternatively, here’s a quick video:
+Example #2: If you visit https://gitlip.com/@nataliemarleny/test-repo/ref/HEAD/main.js, you'll see an option to execute this file by pressing "play" on the right.
+Alternatively, here's a quick video:

 Several of our composable capabilities work together to achieve the final result:

-2. api coordinates the services (using service bindings).
+coordinates the services (using service bindings).git-server

-4. api forwards the tar.gz stream to the js-run service (QuickJS-based).
+forwards the tar.gz stream to thejs-run

-5. js-run service unpacks the archive stream into memory.
+service unpacks the archive stream into memory.js-run

-7. api streams the response back to the user.
+streams the response back to the user.

 For now, executing JavaScript in an on-demand manner like this is just a showcase of what we can easily achieve with our stack of capabilities, but in the future, we plan to make this more powerful by adding support for importing NPM modules and more.